etn-electrical/zephyr-icd-mmplus/boards/posix/nrf52_bsim/doc/index.rst

 Overview
 ********

-This is a :ref:`POSIX architecture<Posix arch>`
-based simulated NRF52 board which uses `BabbleSim`_ to simulate the radio activity.
+This is a simulated NRF52 board which uses `BabbleSim`_ to simulate the radio activity.
 This board models some of the NRF52 SOC peripherals: